WHAT DO JUMPING SPIDERS LOOK LIKE?

 ARE JUMPING SPIDERS DANGEROUS?

-Jumping spiders scare the living daylights out of people who fear spiders by jumping or pouncing when they feel threatened, but they are not particularly harmful.
+Jumping spiders scare the living daylights out of people who fear spiders by jumping or pouncing when they feel threatened, but they are not particularly harmful or dangerous.
 They are not aggressive and try to stay away from people in general.
-Most jumping spiders would get out of your way before biting you.
-But if you are bit by a jumping spider, they do produce venom although it is considered non-medically threatening.
+Most jumping spiders would try to get out of your way before resorting to biting you.
+But if you are bitten by a jumping spider, they do produce venom, although it is considered non-medically threatening.

 Request Your Free Inspection